Conception Island, Bahamas

 Conception Island is an islet located in the Bahamas.
 It is 7–9 km2 and reaches 25 m above sea level.
-It is an important rookery for nesting seabirds and hatching site for green turtles.
+It is an important rookery for nesting seabirds and hatching site for green turtles, and is home to the Conception Bank silver boa.
 It is uninhabited and protected as part of the Conception Island National Park.

+Geography

+Conception Island is the largest island of Conception Bank, located between Cat Island and Rum Cay.
+The island is flanked to the northeast by Booby Cay, to the southeast by the South Rocks and is surrounded by various smaller islets that are dotted across the bank.